alexiss03/lakbay/replit.md

 - `components.json` - shadcn/ui configuration

 ## Migration Status
-- Migrating from Figma design to functional Replit application
+- ✅ **COMPLETED**: Successfully migrated from Figma design to functional Replit application
-- Following security best practices with proper client/server separation
+- ✅ Security best practices implemented with proper client/server separation
-- All required packages are already installed
+- ✅ All required packages installed and verified working
+- ✅ Express server running on port 5000 with Vite integration
+- ✅ React frontend with hot reload functionality confirmed

 ## User Preferences
 - (To be updated as user preferences are discovered)

 ## Recent Changes
-- Started migration process from Figma to Replit environment
+- **August 5, 2025**: Completed migration process from Figma to Replit environment
-- Created progress tracker for migration steps
+- Created and completed progress tracker for migration steps
+- Verified application functionality with Express server and React frontend
+- Added welcome message to Box component to confirm rendering
+- All workflows running successfully